lynndylanhurley/redux-auth/README.md

 2. [Bootstrap][react-bootstrap]
 3. A default theme

 The default theme has no styling, and honestly it just looks really bad.
-But if you don't like heavy UI frameworks and you like to style everything yourself, then you will enjoy the default theme.
+But if you hate heavy UI frameworks and you like to style everything yourself, then you will enjoy the default theme.

 All components are already set up to make their own requests, handle errors, and display success messages.